-Dellas Integrated Annual Report 2017
+5.6 | Dellas Integrated Annual Report 2017

-The 2017 integrated annual report prepared by Dellas is a hybrid model because it aggregates the guiding principles of the IIRC and the guidelines of the GRI-G4 'core option'.
-In fact, in the analysis of Environmental, Social and Governance performances, it follows the indications of GRI, it adopts the General Standard Disclosures, the Generic Disclosures on Management Approach and at least one Indicator related to each identified material Aspect.
-This Report constitutes a final step in the history of the Dellas Group for the reporting of its path towards sustainable development.
+The 2017 Integrated Annual Report prepared by Dellas is a hybrid model because it aggregates the guiding principles of the IIRC and the guidelines of the GRI G4 "core option."
+In fact, in the analysis of ESG performances, it follows the indications of GRI, and it adopts the General Standard Disclosures, the Generic Disclosures on Management Approach, and at least one Indicator related to each identified material aspect.
+This report constitutes a final step in the history of the Dellas Group for the reporting of its path towards sustainable development.
 This is the result of a long journey started in 2011, the year of the first structured communication of the CSR according to the first European Commission Guidelines.
-Another fundamental step has been signed by the adoption of the reporting standards of GRI-G4 and the IIRC Framework in 2014.
+Another fundamental step has been signed by the adoption of the reporting standards of GRI G4 and the IIRC Framework in 2014.
 The former has supported the already started process of reporting the ESG aspects.
-The latter has led to a breakdown of the KPIs regarding the capitals as specified in the IIRC Framework and to the improvement of the connectivity of information.
-Furthermore, in order to better represent Human, Intellectual and Relational Capitals, the company has investigated some aspects suggested by the recently published WICI Intangibles Reporting Framework (2016)5.
-As a result of this process, the 2017 Integrated Annual Report can be summarised as shown in the following table (Table 6).
+The latter has led to a breakdown of the key performance indicator (KPIs) regarding the capitals as specified in the IIRC Framework and to the improvement of the connectivity of information.
+Furthermore, in order to better represent human, intellectual, and relational capitals, the company has investigated some aspects suggested by the recently published WICI Intangibles Reporting Framework (2016).4 As a result of this process, the 2017 Integrated Annual Report can be summarized as shown in Table 6.

-It can be noted that in adopting both reporting models some overlapping may exist, but they also complement each other.
-This is consistent with the intention that the CFO of the company was pursuing when they started to adopt <IR> in conjunction with GRI:
+It can be noted that in adopting both reporting models, some overlapping may exist, but they also complement each other.
+This is consistent with the intention that the CFO of the company was pursuing when they started to adopt <IR> in conjunction with GRI.

-"Financial Reporting did not explain Dellas values and its approach to business.
+Financial Reporting did not explain Dellas values and its approach to business.
 Dellas needed to report the link between strategy, governance, performance and business prospects with two objectives:

-- a) External communication: to explain and illustrate the capacity for creating added value in a sustainable manner over the longer term, through core non-financial drivers, such as customers satisfaction, consolidated relations with main suppliers thanks to payment punctuality and correctness, very low employee turnover as the result of reasonable level of safety at work and training; - b) Internal communication for management and shareholders.
+- a.
+External communication: to explain and illustrate the capacity for creating added value in a sustainable manner over the longer term, through core non-financial drivers, such as customers satisfaction, consolidated relations with main suppliers thanks to payment punctuality and correctness, very low employee turnover as the result of reasonable level of safety at work and training; - b.
+Internal communication for management and shareholders.
 Dellas had just concluded a generational passage from the founder to his sons and a reorganisation of the company by empowering the managers.
 Before the founder was the one who followed all business activities and he embodied the values of the company.
-After, KPIs (ESG Factors) became the indicators of business evolution about the different stakeholders (customers, suppliers, employees, community at large, environment)."
-(Interview with Dellas CFO, 14th May 2015).
+After, KPIs (ESG Factors) became the indicators of business evolution about the different stakeholders (customers, suppliers, employees, community at large, environment).
+(Interview with Dellas CFO, May 14, 2015)

-Therefore, the expected advantages for Dellas of producing an integrated report could be generally associated to a quest for a better image and reputation but also the need of an internal reconfiguration due to the generational passage of the company.
+Therefore, the expected advantages for Dellas of producing an integrated report could be generally associated to a quest for a better